Web Browsers

 Besides the Chrome browser, Google owns a huge range of products, each of which dominate or are very competitive, including Google Search, Gmail, Google Docs, Google Calendar, Google Maps, Google Drive, Blogger and YouTube.

-Google collects your surfing data.
-Google never forgets.
+Chrome is one of Google's most effective collection tools.
+It collects your surfing data — and Google never forgets.
 See privacy concerns.

 Break up with Google.
 Use a web browser you have more control over, and which has more plug-ins that you can use for privacy, such as Firefox.